Acoustic levitation

 Acoustic levitation is a method for suspending matter in air against gravity using acoustic radiation pressure from high intensity sound waves.

 It works on the same principles as acoustic tweezers by harnessing acoustic radiation forces.
 However acoustic tweezers are generally small scale devices which operate in a fluid medium and are less affected by gravity, whereas acoustic levitation is primarily concerned with overcoming gravity.
 Technically dynamic acoustic levitation is a form of acoustophoresis, though this term is more commonly associated with small scale acoustic tweezers.

 Typically sound waves at ultrasonic frequencies are used thus creating no sound audible to humans.
 This is primarily due to the high intensity of sound required to counteract gravity.
 However, there have been cases of audible frequencies being used.
 There are various techniques for generating the sound, but the most common is the use of piezoelectric transducers which can efficiently generate high amplitude outputs at the desired frequencies.

 Levitation is a promising method for containerless processing of microchips and other small, delicate objects in industry.
 Containerless processing may also be used for applications requiring very-high-purity materials or chemical reactions too rigorous to happen in a container.
 This method is harder to control than others such as electromagnetic levitation but has the advantage of being able to levitate nonconducting materials.

 Although originally static, acoustic levitation has progressed from motionless levitation to dynamic control of hovering objects, an ability useful in the pharmaceutical and electronics industries.
-This was first realised with a prototype with a chessboard-like array of square acoustic emitters that move an object from one square to another by slowly lowering the sound intensity emitted from one square while increasing the sound intensity from the other, allowing the object to travel virtually "downhill".
+This dynamic control was first realised with a prototype with a chessboard-like array of square acoustic emitters that move an object from one square to another by slowly lowering the sound intensity emitted from one square while increasing the sound intensity from the other, allowing the object to travel virtually "downhill".
 More recently the development of phased array transducer boards have allowed more arbitrary dynamic control of multiple particles and droplets at once.

 Recent advancements have also seen the price of the technology decrease significantly.
 The "TinyLev" is an acoustic levitator which can be constructed with widely available, low-cost off-the-shelf components, and a single 3D printed frame.